 German Greens’ MEP Rasmus Andresen led this year’s resolution towards an unprecedented breakthrough: directing the ECB a way to act more strongly on its secondary objectives.

-The EU Parliament will help the ECB deliver on its secondary mandate
+The European Parliament will help the ECB deliver on its secondary mandate

 However, the law remains vague, leaving in question the legitimacy of the ECB decisions on which objectives it should act upon, other than price stability.
 As a technocratic institution staffed by unelected officials, the Central Bank does not have the democratic authority to specify or prioritise these objectives, which leaves it to deal with a legal requirement without the necessary instruments to fulfil it.